hybridflux/PingIoT/README.md

   "iotHubUri": "<your IoT Hub>.azure-devices.net"
 }
 ```
 Then run *CreateDeviceIdentity* on the console.
-Exactly as in the __Getting Started__ documentation, you will receive your device key.
+Exactly as in the [documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted#create-a-device-identity), you will receive your device key.
 Copy it and paste the key as "deviceKey" into the settings.json file.

 Your settings.json file should now be complete
 ```